Scanning Paper Drawings¶

 The Scan Settings dialog allows you to define the following:

 - Paper Format sets the size for the drawings to be scanned.
 The option menu contains a list of already defined formats.

 - Reverse Order makes the scanning process in a reverse order, starting from the last selected frame to the first one.

 - Paper Feeder lets the scanner use the automatic document feeder, in case the scanner has one, to scan all the selected drawings without having to insert one image at a time into the scanner.

-- Mode is for setting the scanning mode among black and white, greyscale and colors.
+- Mode is for setting the scanning mode among: Black and White, Greyscale and Color.

-The TWAIN interface is related to the scanner you are using and is available only when the TWAIN drivers, provided with the scanner, are installed on your computer.
-Refer to the scanner documentation for more s.
+The TWAIN interface is related to the scanner you are using and will be available only when the TWAIN drivers, provided with the scanner, are installed on your computer.
+Refer to the scanner documentation for more details.

 The Scan Settings dialog can be used in combination with the TWAIN interface settings to set the Reverse Order option.

 You can also select non-consecutive drawings and drawings from different animation levels.
-Levels will be scanned starting from the first selected column.
-Only exposed drawings will be scanned according the level numbering order, regardless of the way the animation level is exposed in one or several Xsheet columns.
+Levels will be scanned starting from the first selected column/layer.
+Only exposed drawings will be scanned according the level numbering order, regardless of the way the animation level is exposed in one or several Xsheet columns (or Timeline layers).
 The opposite order will be followed if the Reverse Order option is on.

-As soon as a drawing is scanned, it is saved and its name and number displayed in the Xsheet turn black, as the level now has physical drawings saved on disk.
+As soon as a drawing is scanned, it is saved and its name and number displayed in the Xsheet/Timeline turn black, as the level now has physical drawings saved on disk.